How about a Wiki for storytelling? Wiki-novel: Progressive Storytelling and Modern Bookmaking

 Anything can happen in the story, the authors can try any device, make cats talk or cars fly.
 Writers can keep it completely realistic if they choose.
 The dynamic of online feedback and following the audience alongside the story is the indication of what works.
 A progressive story develops over time online in the wiki-novel with full participation of an online community of readers.
 The printed book takes shape when there’s a complete story arc.
 The creation of the object of the book coheres disparate scenes into one story with full consideration of what makes reading a novel enjoyable.

-Hey everyone, please let me know what you think of this idea, both from the programming side of it (creating a platform) and the potential author and reader experience.
+Hey everyone, please let me know what you think of this idea, both from the programming side of it (creating a platform, though it looks like that's already available in Markdown) and the potential author and reader experience.